simon-ritchie/apysc/docstring_markdowns/apysc/_type/array.md

 **[Parameters]**

 - `index`: Int
   - Found position of index.
-If value is not contains, -1 will be set.
+If an array does not contain a value, this interface returns -1.
 - `value`: *
-  - Any value to search.
+  - Any value to find.

 ### `_append_insert_expression` method docstring